mongodb/laravel-mongodb/README.md

 }
 ```

-Everything else works just like the original Eloquent model.
+Everything else (should) work just like the original Eloquent model.
 Read more about the Eloquent on http://laravel.com/docs/eloquent

 ### Optional: Alias